Apr 3, 2023

 As a health engagement coordinator at Blue Cross, Maldonado Garcia is paying forward the help she received.
 “I love my job.
 It’s very rewarding to be able to help others to become healthy and strong.”

 And she is sharing her story in the hope that it will help others.

 “For those of you who may feel like I did, please reach out to someone—your family, your friends, your doctor, your health plan.
 There are people who will listen to you and help you.
 And most importantly, know that you’re deserving of help, love and happiness.”

-Are you a Blue Cross Blue Shield of Massachusetts member who is looking for help with a substance use disorder?
-Call 1-888-392-0098 or use our Find a Doctor & Estimate Costs tool to find licensed therapists.
+Are you a Blue Cross Blue Shield of Massachusetts member who is looking for therapist or mental health clinician?
+Call our dedicated mental health line at 1-888-389-7764 or use our Find a Doctor & Estimate Costs tool to find licensed therapists.
 Check out more resources here.

 PHOTOS BY FAITH NINIVAGGI